bertiewooster/bertiewooster.github.io/_posts/2025-01-11-Drawing-Molecules-With-Indigo.md

 # Drawing molecules with EPAM's Indigo cheminformatics library

 Exploring other cheminformatics toolkits besides the RDKit, I wanted to try [EPAM Indigo Toolkit](https://lifescience.opensource.epam.com/indigo/index.html).
 The [Indigo Toolkit is free and open-source](https://github.com/epam/Indigo) with Apache License 2.0, so it can be used in proprietary software.
 I was unable to find simple examples of drawing molecules in a Python Jupyter Notebook, so here's how to do that.
 This post also demonstrates how to save molecular images to a file.

 In general the official [documentation for Indigo](https://lifescience.opensource.epam.com/indigo/index.html#documentation) is much less than for the RDKit, as are the examples posted by users online.
 As a form of documentation, below I specify Indigo argument names, and am more pedantic about including code blocks and outputs.

+*[Open this notebook in Google Colab](https://colab.research.google.com/drive/1gHFV7Ev7HhOQGuMt0c4w_PkxrI5PC9HM?usp=sharing) so you can run it without installing anything on your computer*

 ## Import and initialize Indigo modules